-- 1.6 The effective management arrangements and overall control environment established by the Council for preparing grant claims and other returns means the actual fee for the audit of claims is in line with the amount estimated in our audit plan.
-However, the additional review of benefit cases the Audit Commission requires auditors to undertake in auditing the Housing and Council Tax benefit subsidy claim means the overall fee for the audit of grant claims has increased by £10,100 compared to the 2007/08 level. - 1.7 As a result of its Review of Arrangements for Certifying Claims and Returns, the Audit Commission has mandated preparation of this Grants Report to raise the importance and profile of certification work and improve the standards of claims and returns prepared.
+- 1.5 The effective management arrangements and overall control environment established by the Council for preparing grant claims and other returns means the actual fee for the audit of the Non-Domestic Rate and the Disabled Facilities Grants returns are in line with the amount estimated in our audit plan. - 1.6 However, the additional review of benefit cases the Audit Commission requires auditors to undertake in auditing the Housing and Council Tax benefit subsidies claim means the overall fee for the audit of grant claims has increased by £8,007 compared to the 2008/09 level.
+The total cost of our audit work at Hastings in 2009/10 was £52,145. - 1.7 As a result of its Review of Arrangements for Certifying Claims and Returns, the Audit Commission has mandated preparation of this Grants Report to raise the importance and profile of certification work and improve the standards of claims and returns prepared.
 The cost of this reporting is £950, is charged under section 28 of the Audit Commission Act 1998 and is calculated based upon the number of hours taken to draft, agree and finalise the report.
-The cost of our reporting is less than the amount we estimated (£3,000).